nearform/trail/packages/trail-fastify-server/README.md

 -   `--httpHost <host>`: The hostname the HTTP server is bound to.
 Defaults to `localhost`.
 -   `--httpPort <port>`: The port the HTTP server is bound to.
 Defaults to `8080`.
 -   `--corsOrigin <origin>`: set value for `Access-Control-Allow-Origin` header.
 Defaults to ``.
--   `--noRESTAPI`: Switch indicating whether to disable the Trail's REST API.
-Defaults to `false`.
+-   `--useRESTAPI`: Flag indicating whether to start with the Trail's REST API.
+Defaults to `true`.
--   `--noGraphql`: Switch indicating whether to disable the graphql query endpoint.
-Defaults to `false`.
+-   `--useGraphql`: Flag indicating whether to start with the graphql query endpoint.
+Defaults to `true`.

 Command line options take precedence over environment settings.